mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 It focuses on features that TypeScript adds.

-Experience with a language that has classes and interfaces like C# or Java will be helpful.
+Experience with a language that has classes and interfaces like C# or Java is helpful.

-Examples use the most strict settings possible.
+Example code here assumes use the most strict TypeScript settings possible.
 Otherwise some errors described will here will not be reported.

 ## Benefits